apache/shenyu-website/docs/user-guide/admin-usage/data-permission.md

 Giving the `divide` plugin permission to the `default` role.
 <img src="/img/shenyu/basicConfig/dataPermission/role-permission-setting-en.png" width="80%" height="50%" />

 The `default` role has none permissions.The user can't login who we set `default` role to.
-So we must edit the permissons.
+So we must edit the permissions.

 #### Configure Data Permission